yaweiwu233/long-range-MPRA/scripts/README.md

 ## Contents

 ### Python scripts and sbatch scripts
-- `BC_demultiplex_supervised.py` is a python script to count eBCs, gBCs (dBCs) and rBCs from fastq files.
+- `BC_demultiplex_supervised.py` is a python script to count eBCs, dBCs and rBCs from fastq files.
 It will generate a barcode count table and a barcode distribution plot for QC purpose.
 - `BC_demultiplex.sbatch` is a sbatch file to run BC_demultiplex_supervised.py on the HPC cluster

 ### Jupyter Notebooks